-- To give the student a basic understanding of Production Video at Technician / Associate Designer level; an introduction to the role of the Video Department within a production or external project and its relationship to other departments; an introduction to the roles of Video Designer, Video Operator, Production Video Engineer, and their responsibilities to a production / project. - To give the student an appreciation of the work and requirements of other departments.
+- Give the student a basic understanding of Production Video at Technician / Associate Designer level; an introduction to the role of the Video Department within a production or external project and its relationship to other departments; an introduction to the roles of Video Designer, Video Operator, Production Video Engineer, and their responsibilities to a production / project. - Give the student with an appreciation of the work and requirements of other departments.